Frequently Asked Questions

 What Is Newborn Screening?

-You will be glad to know that all newborns in Alabama are required by law to have a blood test shortly after birth to screen for metabolic and other inheritable disorders.
-The Alabama Newborn Screening Program helps identify babies who may have one of these disorders and can alert the baby's doctor to the need for further testing and special care.
+All babies born in Alabama are required by law to have a blood test shortly after birth to screen for metabolic and other inheritable disorders.
+The Alabama Newborn Screening Program helps identify babies who may have one of these disorders and can alert the baby's doctor to the need for further testing and the need for special care.
 With early diagnosis and medical treatment, complications from these serious, but uncommon, disorders can usually be prevented.
-This website will help answer your questions about the screening tests.

 May I Refuse These Tests?

-As a parent, you may refuse newborn screening only if your religious beliefs and practices do not allow this testing.
-If you refuse to have the tests done, you may be asked to sign a form stating that you refused to have your baby tested for these very serious disorders.
+As a parent, you may refuse newborn screening if your religious beliefs and practices do not allow this testing.
+If you refuse to have the tests done, you will be asked to sign a form stating that you refused to have your baby tested for these very serious disorders.

 My Baby Looks Healthy.
 Should the Tests Still Be Done?